-ADR makes a plurality of alternative channels available, specifically:

-- IT platform, accessible by everyone (employees, third parties, etc.) on the ADR website;
+ADR makes a plurality of alternative channels available, specifically: i) IT platform, accessible by everyone (employees, third parties, etc.) on the ADR website; ii) electronic mail; iii) ordinary mail.

-- 2. electronic mail;

-- 3. ordinary mail.

 4.5 Management, Organization and Control Model

 The companies of the ADR Group - in addition to having adopted the Code of Ethics and the Anti-Corruption Policy of the Atlantia Group - adopt and implement their own management, organization and control model (Models) adhering to the requirements of Legislative Decree 231/2001 and developed on the respective legal subjectivities and operational specificities.